 Russell Hobbs Vertical Steam

-The Russell Hobbs Powersteam has been a great choice for over 5 years.
-This model has an impressive specification list.
-It’s loved by its owners and has stood the test of time.
+The Russell Hobbs Powersteam has been a best seller for over 5 years.
+And for good reason.
+With an impressive specification list and consistently positive user write-ups, it’s not only loved by its owners but has stood the test of time.
 Clearly, this iron works well beyond its 2-year warranty.

 With 45g/min of continuous steam and an impressive 210g shot made possible with a 3100W power rating, it will certainly remove creases.
 Also, worth noting is that with a 3m power cord, you’re able to iron where you want rather than in immediate vicinity of the plug socket.
 Adding to the convenience is comparatively large 350ml tank, meaning fewer refills.

-This Russel Hobbs iron has an RRP of £60 but is sometimes available for around half this, making it a great deal.
+This Russel Hobbs iron has an RRP of £60 but is currently available for much less, making it a great deal.

 RUSSELL HOBBS VERTICAL STEAM ULTRA 20630 | WEIGHT: 1.6kg | POWER: 3100w | CORD LENGTH: 3m | TANK: 350ml | CONTINUOUS STEAM: 45g/min | STEAM SHOT: 210g | WARRANTY: 2 years